Lucas-Dfr/CrossCorrelationSearch/README.md

 ### What this repository contains

-The user can find 3 distinct groups of file in this repository:
+The user can find 3 distinct groups of files in this repository:

 - `/cross_correlation_search.py/` and `/cross_correlation_search_script.py/`.
 In these files you can find the implementation of the cross correlation method as well as an example of a script performing a simple search on a spectrum.